 - Unstable self image

 - Issues with abandonment, whether actual or perceived

-- Engaging in impulsive behaviors, such as binge eating, substance abuse, or compulsive spending
+- Engaging in impulsive behaviors, such as binge eating, substance abuse,

 - Feelings of emptiness

 People with BPD also often experience anxiety and depression, feelings of being misunderstood, fear of loneliness, and suicidal thoughts.

 The cause of Borderline Personality Disorder is not fully understood by researchers and medical professionals.
 Rather than one specific cause, there are a variety of layered factors that play into the development of this disorder.

 According to the Biosocial Theory of BPD, both environment and genetics play a part in its development.
 Environmental factors, such as a childhood fraught with insecurity and abuse or emotional trauma, can trigger symptoms of Borderline Personality Disorder.
 Additionally, genetic factors such as brain chemistry and the ability of the brain to regulate emotions has been marked as a cause for development of BPD.

 Studies vary in their findings, but most mental health professionals agree that Borderline Personality Disorder develops when both environmental and genetic causes are present.